Wood paneling, often associated with older homes, is increasingly being used in contemporary homes to protect walls and as a unique design feature.

 Summary of Paneling Types and Terms

-- Wainscoting: Panels on the lower 1/2 or 1/3rd of a room, often in beadboard style.
+- Wainscoting: Panels on the lower one-half or one-third of a room, often in beadboard style.

 - Beadboard: Vertically grooved panels that have a traditional style.